 The right Microsoft 365 Copilot scope for an accounting firm

-According to Microsoft (Microsoft 365 Copilot privacy documentation, 2025), prompts and responses inside an enterprise tenant stay within the Microsoft service boundary, inherit Conditional Access and sensitivity-label enforcement, and are not used to train foundation models.
-For a Canadian CPA firm already standardized on Microsoft 365, that means Copilot piggy-backs on the existing identity and information-protection stack rather than introducing a new perimeter to defend.
+Microsoft’s Copilot privacy documentation (2026) states that tenant prompts and responses stay within the Microsoft service boundary and never train foundation models.
+Copilot also inherits Conditional Access and sensitivity-label enforcement.
+For a firm already standardized on Microsoft 365, Copilot rides the existing identity stack rather than adding a new perimeter to defend.

-Scope Copilot to three surfaces first: Outlook for email drafting, Word for engagement letter and memo drafts, and Teams for meeting summaries.
-Add SharePoint grounding only after sensitivity labels are deployed across client folders.
-Block Copilot from reaching folders labelled Highly Confidential until partners approve a tested label policy.
-The Copilot deployment scope FC uses for CPA firms documents the labels, the Conditional Access policy, and the rollout sequence in one place.
+Fusion Computing recommends scoping Copilot to three surfaces first: Outlook for email drafting, Word for engagement letters and memos, and Teams for meeting summaries.
+Add SharePoint grounding only after sensitivity labels cover the client folders, and block Copilot from Highly Confidential folders until partners approve a tested label policy.
+The full rollout sequence lives in our Microsoft 365 Copilot deployment guide.

 What firms should never put into general AI tools